 A recent article in Canadian Lawyer by Philip Slayton referred to Mr. Nathanson's oral argument at the Supreme Court of Canada in McCormick v.
 Fasken Martineau DuMoulin LLP, saying: "The Supreme Court was clearly impressed by the able argument of Irwin Nathanson, Faskens' counsel.
 (It's worth watching Nathanson at work, just to see how it's done ...)".

-Benchmark Canada listed Mr. Nathanson as a “Litigation Star” in 2012, 2013, and 2014.
-Mr. Nathanson was recently selected for inclusion in Best Lawyers Canada 2016 in the fields of bet-the-company litigation, class actions, corporate commercial litigation, director and officer liability practice, labour and employment law, and securities law.
+Benchmark Canada has listed Mr. Nathanson as a “Litigation Star” since 2012.
+Mr. Nathanson is recognized in Best Lawyers Canada in the fields of bet-the-company litigation, class actions, corporate commercial litigation, director and officer liability practice, labour and employment law, and securities law.
 Mr. Nathanson was selected as a leading litigator by Who's Who Legal: Litigation 2015.

-Best Lawyers also listed Mr. Nathanson as Vancouver’s “Class Action Litigation Lawyer of the Year” in 2012 and 2016, “Director and Officer Liability Practice Lawyer of the Year” in 2013, and “Bet-the-Company Litigation Lawyer of the Year” in 2010 and 2014.
+Best Lawyers also listed Mr. Nathanson as Vancouver’s “Class Action Litigation Lawyer of the Year” in 2012 and 2016, “Director and Officer Liability Practice Lawyer of the Year” in 2013 and 2018, and “Bet-the-Company Litigation Lawyer of the Year” in 2010 and 2014.
 Lexpert lists Mr. Nathanson as “most frequently recommended” in corporate commercial litigation and “repeatedly recommended” in directors’ and officers’ liability litigation and securities litigation.

 Mr. Nathanson regularly appears in the British Columbia Supreme Court, the British Columbia Court of Appeal, and the Supreme Court of Canada.
 He is often retained to take matters on appeal.